cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## TODO
-- [x] release the final EAT large
+- [x] Release the final EAT large
-- [x] update codes and checkpoints for friendly usage
+- [x] Update codes and checkpoints for friendly usage
+- [x] Provide model support on Hugging Face
-- [ ] release the docker image
+- [ ] Release the Docker image

 ## Acknowledgement